 Lunch: Lunch is from 12:30-1:15 pm, buffet style in the Mayflower Dining Room.
 Choose from a full salad bar, soup of the day, taco salad, and/or make your own sandwich, brownies or cookies and drinks of your choosing (gluten free or vegetarian available upon request).

 Afternoon: FIELD TRIP: After lunch we'll board maxi-vans or a bus for our ride to Walpole, NH, the home town of Ken Burns and Florentine Films.
 Founded in 1736, Walpole is a typical rural New England agricultural town with working farms, schools, a small business district and several restaurants, inns, shops, and a characteristic town green.
 As a special treat, we will stop at Burdick’s, nationally known for its handmade chocolates.

 Dinner: Dinner is at 6:00 pm in the Mayflower Dining Room.
 After announcements and a blessing for the day, a full buffet dinner awaits your palate featuring a salad bar, meat and vegetable entrée, dessert and drinks of your choice (gluten free or vegetarian is available upon request).

-Evening: FILM: At 7:15 pm, we will enjoy our first excerpt from "Vietnam" which is still in production.
+Evening: FILM: At 7:15 pm, we will enjoy our first excerpts from "Vietnam" and/or "Country Music" which is still in production.
 We will also begin our exploration of latest films.
 The evening will conclude with a light snack in the Dining Room along with opportunities to converse, play a parlor game, put together a puzzle, watch TV to wind up our first day.